mattaop/heat_flow_optimization/README.md

 Upload code:
 > git add -A # To upload all files

+Commit your changes:
 > git commit -m "Message to describe commit"

+To check for merge conflict:
-> git pull origin master # To check for merge conflict
+> git pull origin master

+Resolve conflicts in the code files and push your code:
 > git push origin master